 There is much, much more but I'm going to leave it at this for now.

 To get the relative optimal results, it is best that one practice daily (like practicing any new skills or keeping skills sharp).
 One must practice in a very focused and mindful way (which is actually a key part of the training and what is being trained in your mind).
 I'd suggest giving it a minimum of thirty minutes a day, at least to start.
-You can do it at set times (I often use them first thing in the morning to help wake up my mind and get it "on stream") or, as I've said, times when you feel too exhausted to do much else is when they can work as a good way to keep your mind occupied, or as a critical distraction or change of focus if you are beginning to feel overwhelmed by your own thoughts or some external stimuli.
+You can do it at set times (I often use them first thing in the morning to help wake up my mind and get it "on stream") or, as I've said, times when you feel too exhausted to do much else is when they can work as a good way to keep your mind occupied, or as a vital distraction or change of focus if you are beginning to feel overwhelmed by your own thoughts or some external stimuli.
 And I'd ask that you try to practice them purposefully and not think you're just screwing around killing time (which utterly defeats the benefits).

 I always combine my brain training exercises with music therapy (again, introduced in this post).
 Combining my brain training approaches and the proven benefits of music therapy is very powerful.